 - Promote a vibrant company culture.
 Company culture is essential, particularly among younger workers.
 Over 80% of Millennials expect companies to commit to social responsibility.
 If you don’t have a clear mission or guiding values, now is the time to craft a narrative that gets employees enthusiastic about the work they do for your organization.
 Creating a feeling of community and mission generates greater employee satisfaction.

 - Offer great benefits.
 Employers often mistakenly focus on salary as the leading contributor to employee satisfaction.
 While many workers wish they were paid more, other aspects of the benefits package may be even more compelling.
 Consider flexible work schedules, telecommuting opportunities, more generous paid family leave, and boosting vacation time.

 Dos and Don’ts of Retaining Top Talent

-Don’t: be stingy with feedback.
-Most employees genuinely want to do good work, but sometimes they may need a little more guidance and feedback.
+Don’t: Be stingy with feedback.
+Most employees genuinely want to do good work, but sometimes they may need a little more guidance and input.
 Institute a frequent review policy whereby workers can receive feedback about their strengths and areas for growth.

-Do: invest in your company’s leadership pipeline.
-Bad managers are a frequent criticism among employees who quit to find other work.
-Investing in your leadership pipeline will pay dividends both in improving supervisees’ satisfaction as well as identifying lower level employees with great management potential.
+Do: Invest in your company’s leadership pipeline.
+Bad managers are a frequent point of criticism among employees who quit to find other work.
+Investing in your leadership pipeline will pay dividends both in improving supervisees’ satisfaction as well as identifying lower-level employees with great management potential.